OR WAIT null SECS

 With an FDA decision in moderate-to-severe atopic dermatitis expected before the end of the year, new ARCADIA data from the Maui Derm NP+PA Fall 2024 meeting is shedding further light on the effects of nemolizumab (Nemluvio) among this patient population.1,2

-An analysis of data from the maintenance phase of the ARCADIA program, results demonstrates use of the IL-31 inhibitor was associated with early and sustained improvement in itch and sleep responses over 48 weeks.1
+In an analysis of data from the initial and maintenance phase of the ARCADIA program, results demonstrate that the use of the IL-31 inhibitor was associated with early response in itch and sustained improvement in itch and sleep responses maintained up to 48 weeks of treatment.1

 “Nemolizumab [every 4 weeks] with background [topical corticosteroids] or [topical calcineurin inhibitors] was well tolerated and led to clinically meaningful and statistically significant improvements in core signs and symptoms of [atopic dermatitis] in adults and adolescents with moderate-to-severe disease,” wrote investigators.1